 Do not make all the questions difficult

-It is good to include some questions that a large number of people would know the answer to, so that people do not get disheartened and fed up with not knowing any answers.
+It is good to include some questions that many people would know the answer too, so that people do not get disheartened and fed up with not knowing any answers.
 Other questions should be more difficult, that fewer people would know the answers to.
 If there is a range of age groups attending, make sure the questions cover subjects for the different age groups to keep all participants interested and engaged.

 You will also obviously need to provide quiz teams with paper and pens/pencils.

 You may need to use a microphone and amplifier and supply tables and chairs.

 It is a good idea to provide refreshments.
 A suggested minimum would be tea, coffee, juice, and biscuits.
 You could ask for donations for tea and coffee, and sell cakes and other snacks.

 In addition to the quiz, you could have some games of stand up bingo, or prize bingo, a raffle, and other ideas on this page as part of the event.

 Fundraising for charity by holding a treasure hunt can be lots of fun for children, and even more fun if dogs are invited too.

 There is normally an entrance fee, and the treasure hunt is normally done in teams which can be groups of friends, families, or whatever people want.
 The teams do not have to contain the same number of people each.

 The teams are all given the first clue – a rhyme or riddle about where the second clue is – and set off.
 Each clue should be numbered and written with permanent pen, preferably on waterproofed material.
 For example, you could use paper or card that has been protected with sticky-back plastic.